 Are Tanning Lotions Tattoo Safe?

 Some tanning lotions specifically identify that they are tattoo safe, but the bottom line is that virtually all mainstream tanning products are already tattoo-safe.
-UVA rays can damage tattoos, so you always want to apply sunscreen with a broad-spectrum formula over your tattoos, regardless.
+UVA rays can damage tattoos, so you should use a tattoo sunscreen to protect your art.

 Does Tanning Accelerator Lotion include Sun Screen?

 Most tanning accelerators do not include any sunscreen, though a few do.
 For the most part, you should be using your sunscreen in conjunction with your tanning bronzer, and they will work together to provide you with the necessary skin protection and the radiant skin you desire.